Key Train Requirements

-The Key Train Requirements (KTR) document helps rolling stock procurers, manufacturers and system suppliers to take into account research and good practice in train design which aren't already covered in standards.
+The Key Train Requirements (KTR) document assists rolling stock procurers, specifiers, manufacturers and system suppliers to compile procurement specifications for new and refurbished trains.

 - Drawing attention to experiences from historic rolling stock projects.